Classifications of 3-dimensional cubic AS-regular algebras whose point schemes are not integral

 \subsection{Summary}

-In conclusion, by the results of \cite{MaS} and Main Theorem in Introduction (Theorems \ref{thm.isom}, \ref{thm.grmod}), we give the complete list of defining relations of $3$-dimensional cubic AS-regular algebras whose point schemes are not integral.
-Moreover, we classify them up to isomorphisms of graded algebras and graded Morita equivalences in terms of their defining relations.
-Finally, for the cases that point schemes are not integral, we summarize the results in the tables as follows:
+In conclusion, we give the complete list of defining relations of $3$-dimensional cubic AS-regular algebras whose point schemes are not integral.
+Moreover, we classify them up to isomorphisms of graded algebras and graded Morita equivalence in terms of their defining relations.
+Finally, we summarize the results in the tables as follows: